kabeer-prog/Udacity-python-project/README.md

 Here's another way you can use functions in a game like this—you can define a function for each place the player can go.
 In the example game, the code looks something like this:

-def fight():
-    # Things that happen when the player fights

 def cave():
     # Things that happen to the player goes in the cave